Manage Windows Server 2016

 In addition to the tools mentioned below, you can also use Remote Desktop Services to access on-premises, remote, and virtual servers.
 Then you can use Server Manager to perform management tasks.

-Manage on-premises systems, remote systems, and systems without UI with Microsoft Project Honolulu
+Manage on-premises systems, remote systems, and systems without UI with Windows Admin Center

-Microsoft Project Honolulu is a browser-based management app that enables on-premises administration of Windows Servers with no Azure or cloud dependency.
-Project Honolulu gives you full control over all aspects of your server infrastructure and is particularly useful for management on private networks that are not connected to the Internet.
-You can install Project Honolulu on Windows 10, on a gateway server, or directly on the Windows Server system that you want to manage.
+Windows Admin Center is a browser-based management app that enables on-premises administration of Windows Servers with no Azure or cloud dependency.
+Windows Admin Center gives you full control over all aspects of your server infrastructure and is particularly useful for management on private networks that are not connected to the Internet.
+You can install Windows Admin Center on Windows 10, on a gateway server, or directly on the Windows Server system that you want to manage.

 Manage on-premises systems with Server Manager